iAM-AMR/sawmill/README.md

 #### What is going on here?
 I'm new.

 CEDAR is a database of factors along the agri-food production system that influence antimicrobial resistance.
-The iAM.AMR project aims to create integrated assessment models (IAMs) using these data.
+The iAM.AMR project aims to create integrated assessment models (iAMs) using these data.

 When queries from CEDAR are exported, we call the export *timber*.
 The data need to be processed after they are exported from the database, before they can be used in the models.